Mosco convergence of gradient forms with non-convex interaction potential: Finite Elements

 for $x\in\R^d$ and $s\in S$ is in accordance with (i).
 We now dedicate ourselves to the verification of (ii) to (iv).

 We start with Item (ii).
 The integrals, which needs to be computed, involves only integrands of bounded functions.
 By linearity, we obtain

-\newcounter{eqnAbsineqii} {\value{equation}} {Equation \hyperlink{eqn:absineqii}{(\theb.\theeqnAbsineqii)}} To get the subtracting term into the form as it is written in the line above, we plug in \cref{eqn:defla}, use Fubini's theorem and after changing the order of integration we also exchange the names of the variables $x$ and $y$.
-To go on, we put the subtraction inside the integral again and for each $s\in S$ and $x\in\R^d$ use \eqnAbsineq with the choices $\kappa(s,\cdot)\,\varrho(s,\cdot)$ as $\rho$, $\eins_{[0,1)^d}$ as $\varphi$, the tent function $\chi_1^0$ as $\eta$ and $h=g$, to estimate \eqnAbsineqii from above with
+{\cref{eqn:absineqii}} To get the subtracting term into the form as it is written in the line above, we plug in \cref{eqn:defla}, use Fubini's theorem and after changing the order of integration we also exchange the names of the variables $x$ and $y$.
+To go on, we put the subtraction inside the integral again and for each $s\in S$ and $x\in\R^d$ use \eqnAbsineq~with the choices $\kappa(s,\cdot)\,\varrho(s,\cdot)$ as $\rho$, $\eins_{[0,1)^d}$ as $\varphi$, the tent function $\chi_1^0$ as $\eta$ and $h=g$, to estimate \eqnAbsineqii~from above with

-The claim of (ii) now follows with the Cauchy-Schwartz inequality.
+The claim of (ii) now follows with the Cauchy-Schwarz inequality.

 We now turn to the proof of (iii).
 We fix $i\in\{1,\dots,d\}$.
 For $\alpha\in r\,\Z^d$ and $q\in(0,\infty)$ we set

 with the notation of \cref{sec:kuhn}.
 In view of \cref{eqn:tirect} this condition means, that after hitting $\alpha$ the path of $T$ takes the direction of $\univ_i$ until it reaches the next point on the lattice $\alpha+q\,\univ_i$.
 We note, that by definition of $ \mathscr T_q$ and \cref{eqn:suniv} an element from $T\in \mathscr T_q$ is already uniquely defined if we are given its corresponding permutation $\sigma_T\in \mathscr S_d$ and one of its vertexes $T(j)\in q\,\Z^d$ for an arbitrary index $j\in\{0,\dots,d\}$.
 So, the size of $\mathscr T_q^{0,i}$ calculates as